What should I do if I suspect a child or vulnerable adult in another household is being neglected or abused?

 If you have concerns about the safety of a child, you can call Child, Youth and Family on 0508 FAMILY (0508 326 459) for advice.
 If the social worker thinks the child is in immediate danger they will act on it within 24 hours.

-Alternatively, if you aren’t sure you could call one of the community support agencies, such as Jigsaw for advice.
+Alternatively, if you aren’t sure you could call the Family Violence Information Line (0800 456 450) for advice.

 Concerns about elder abuse